Example case study: Unlisted / private company share purchase

-Bill is interested in investing in the company and speaks to his Independent Financial Adviser (IFA) about the option of using his pension fund to invest.
+Bill is interested in investing in the company and speaks to his Financial Planner about the option of using his pension fund to invest.

-Bill’s IFA explains that in theory this is possible if a SIPP is used and certain criteria are met.
+Bill’s adviser explains that in theory this is possible if a SIPP is used and certain criteria are met.

 For the investment to proceed it is therefore crucial that the SIPP and/or any associated or connected parties cannot control the company.
 This is because if they controlled the company they could control the assets and the investment could be subject to tax as an unauthorised payment.

-Bill’s IFA takes a depth breath and explains to him that a SIPP will be treated as having invested in taxable property if it buys shares in a trading company:
+Bill’s adviser takes a depth breath and explains to him that a SIPP will be treated as having invested in taxable property if it buys shares in a trading company:

 - that’s controlled by the investment-regulated pension scheme and/or associated or connected parties; or

 - which scheme members or connected parties are controlling directors of; or